cri-o/cri-o/docs/crio.8.md

 **--enable-metrics**: Enable metrics endpoint for the server on localhost:9090

+**--enable-custom-shm-size**: Enable users to set a custom shm size instead of using the default value of 64M

 **--gid-mappings**="": Specify the GID mappings to use for the user namespace (default: "")

 **--global-auth-file**="": Path to a file like /var/lib/kubelet/config.json holding credentials necessary for pulling images from secure registries (default: "")